RChutchev/ibio/readme.md

 ## Security

-In case you see any security issues please send it to me directly at (sa.vaziry@gmail.com) or create an issue
+In case you see any security issues please send them to me directly at (RChutchev@gmail.com) or create an issue.

 ## License